devskale/offpunk/README.md

 Use the `help` command to learn about additional commands.
 Some abreviations are available.
 See `abbrevs`.

-When launched with the "--sync" option, offpunk will run non-interactively and fetch content from your bookmarks and content tentatively accessed while offline.
+When launched with the "--sync" option, offpunk will run non-interactively and fetch content from your bookmarks and ressources tentatively accessed while offline.
 New content found in your bookmarks will be automatically added to your tour (use `tour ls` to see your current tour, `tour` without argument to access the next item and `tour X` where X is a link number to add the content of a link to your tour).

 With "--sync", one could specify a "--cache validity" in seconds.
 This option will not refresh content if a cache exists and is less than the specified amount of seconds old.